accessibility-tooling/accessible-modals/README.md

 JS for quickly making any modals accessibility friendly.
 The script adds a new property on the window called `a11yModal` exposing several methods for managing modal dialogs.

+For information on the accessibility of modals visit [here](https://www.w3.org/TR/wai-aria-practices-1.1/examples/dialog-modal/dialog.html).

 ## Interactive Demo

 Checkout the interactive [demo](https://accessibility-tooling.github.io/accessible-modals/demo) here.